OffCourse/offcourse-next/packages/documentation/public/molecules/InputField.md

-Inputfield make handling with Inputs on Forms easier
+InputField molecules makes handling with Inputs on Forms easier

 ```react
 <InputField title="Goal of the Course" name="goal" placeholder="Goal" />